SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/exercises-simple-calculations/exercises-simple-calculations.md

 ## The Exercises

 We have a lot of practical work.
-Solve these exercises to learn how to work with variables and data types, reading and writing at the console, using data and calculations:
+Solve these exercises to learn how to work with variables and data types, reading and writing on the console, using data and calculations:

 * [Blank Visual Studio Solution](/Content/Chapter-2-1-simple-calculations/exercises-simple-calculations/blank-visual-studio-solution.md)
 * [Problem: Calculating Square Area](/Content/Chapter-2-1-simple-calculations/exercises-simple-calculations/square-area/square-area.md)